 National Record Holder, Indoor 1500m

-I grew up in Winnipeg, Manitoba, and graduated high school at Vincent Massey Collegiate.
-I moved to Ann Arbor, MI to attend the University of Michigan on an athletic scholarship.
-I graduated with a B.S. in Civil Engineering.
+I grew up in Winnipeg, Manitoba and moved to Ann Arbor, MI in 2004 to attend the University of Michigan.
+As a student-athlete I ran on the varsity track and XC teams and graduated with a B.S. in Civil Engineering.
 After university I continued running while working part-time at an engineering firm, eventually moving on to become a full-time athlete.
-After 4 years spent focusing solely on my track career, I was offered the incredible opportunity to volunteer coach at my alma mater, and am now in my second year as a volunteer assistant coach at Michigan.
+After 4 years spent focusing solely on my track career, I was offered the incredible opportunity to volunteer coach at my alma mater, and am now in my third year as a volunteer assistant coach at Michigan.

 About my blog

 In 2014 I started working with a sports psychologist, hoping to improve my racing performance by learning to build self-confidence.
 I had considered blogging before but up to that point, I never felt capable of writing something interesting, unique or good enough to share.
 The existence of this blog is proof that I have gained the confidence to view my own thoughts as worth sharing.
 I'm still a work in progress. and still have days filled with uncertainty, negativity, and self-doubt.
 However, the results of developing a new confident mentality as an athlete have made a lasting change in who I am as a person.
 I have the treasure of loving the woman in the mirror.